 Tae Kwon Do fighters on the other hand expect to engage with their legs first.
 Kicks to their body are often intercepted with their own leg coming up looking for an opening to counter kick.
 There hand therefore tend to be kept further back and higher to guard to head (as the legs already guard the body).

-So that to my mind is the main differences between Karate & Tae Kwon Do.
-Both can kick and punch.
+Both styles can kick and punch.
 However, Karateka will not kick as efficiently, especially of the front leg as half of their weight is on that leg.

 Tae Kwon Do people will not punch as efficiently as their legs are not sprung loaded to drive forward and the feet being in line makes the hip rotation that little bit more restricted.